-The Gluu Server uses interception scripts to facilitate the user authentication process.
-For each supported authentication mechanism--like username/password ("basic"), U2F or OTP--there is a corresponding interception script that specifies how the mechanism should be applied during user sign-in.
+The Gluu Server leverages interception scripts to facilitate the user authentication process.
+Interception scripts specify how an authentication mechanism should be applied, and what pages should be presented, during sign-in.

-The Gluu Server ships with interception scripts for a number of authentication mechanisms, including:
+The Gluu Server includes interception scripts for a number of authentication mechanisms, such as:

-You can review all pre-written authentication scripts in the oxAuth integration folder on GitHub.
+All pre-written authentication scripts can be found in the oxAuth integration folder on GitHub.